Fothergilla gardeniiItem #3717 USDA Hardiness Zone: 4 - 9

 A valuable compact ornamental shrub used for hedges and borders to provide multi-season interest in the landscape.
 Fragrant, creamy white, fuzzy, bottlebrush flowers cover the low, mounded, dense form in spring, followed by thick, toothy blue-green leaves in summer.
 Fall foliage is a brilliant medley of yellow, red, and orange.
 Deciduous.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow-growing rounded shrub to 3 to 4 ft. tall, spreading wider.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Slow growing; reaches 2 to 3 ft. tall, 3 to 4 ft. wide, or wider.

 - History & LoreHistory:This American native is grouped in the witchhazel family.
 Its natural range is limited to isolated stands over the southeast from North Carolina to southern Alabama.
 Plants exist only in low lying damp wetlands.
 It was classified in 1765 by German botanist Johann Murray as one of three species in this genus.
 Linnaeus named the plant after a contemporary, John Fothergill, the English physician who introduced this and many other American natives to Europe.